iMovR Energize Standing Desk Review

 When treadmill desking, the 6” height extenders can be of paramount importance for proper ergonomics.
 You’ll be 5” taller than normal standing on top of an office treadmill like the iMovR ThermoTread GT or Lifespan TR1200, so if you’re 5’9” or above, you’ll likely need the extra height to type comfortably and keep your screens at eye level.
 Good news is these extenders are only $59 when purchased with a desk, and they also enhance desk stability, increasing the overlap area at the ends of the leg segments of the XT base. iMovR is the only desk maker to offer height extenders on all of its American-made electric standing desks – another distinguishing factor that separates them from cheaper commodity desks online.

-Both the standard and XT Freedom bases are UL 962 / CSA 68 certified, and the XT base model is ANSI-BIFMA certified 5.5 and 7.1.
+Both the standard and XT Freedom bases are UL 962 / CSA 68 certified, and the desks are built to the ANSI/BIFMA X5.5-2014 standard (For certified ANSI/BIFMA X5.5 desks see iMovR's Lander and Lander Lite models).
 The 35 volt power supply used in the Freedom bases is extraordinarily efficient, drawing less than a tenth of a watt on standby.

 Let's tally up the options we've covered so far: 11 standard finishes, five tabletop widths, two tabletop depths (standard or compact), two bases (the standard Freedom and the slightly taller Freedom XT), two options in tabletop thickness, and corner or rectangular tops.
 The amount of options is dizzying—and that's before you begin to factor in the even greater amount of options in accessories such as height extenders, monitor arms and keyboard trays.